BOARD OF DIRECTORS

 Adrianne Flynn is the Internships and Career Development Director, as well as a senior lecturer, at the University of Maryland’s Philip Merrill College of Journalism.
 She has run both the Annapolis and Washington, D.C., bureaus of Capital News Service.
 In her long career as a reporter, she covered nearly every beat at news outlets in four states, specializing in politics and public policy.
 Her last reporting assignment was as a Washington, D.C., correspondent for The Arizona Republic.
 Flynn is the vice president of the Maryland chapter of the Society of Professional Journalists.

 Sebastian Johnson is a public policy consultant and philanthropic strategist.
 He is a grants manager with Arnold Ventures, where he helps to oversee the philanthropic organization’s criminal justice portfolio in corrections and reentry.
-He has been a senior associate at Freedman Consulting LLC; a State Policy Fellow at the Institute on Taxation and Economic Policy; and a Teach for America corps member in Lawrence, MA, where he taught third-grade math and social studies.
+He has been a senior associate at Freedman Consulting LLC; a State Policy Fellow at the Institute on Taxation and Economic Policy; and a Teach for America corps member in Lawrence, Massachusetts, where he taught third-grade math and social studies.
 He is a graduate of Harvard University, Georgetown University and Harvard’s John F. Kennedy School of Government.

 Maryland Matters co-founder and Editor Josh Kurtz is the leading chronicler of Maryland politics and government.
 He began covering the State House in 1995 for The Gazette newspapers, and has been writing about state and local politics ever since.
 Kurtz later became an editor at Roll Call, the Capitol Hill newspaper, and in 2010, began work at E&E News, an online subscription-only publisher of news websites covering energy and environmental issues.
 For seven years, he led a staff of 20 reporters at E&E Daily, which covers energy and environmental policy on Capitol Hill and in national politics.
 Kurtz also covered politics for another E&E publication, Climatewire.